BioInUmer/fastq2fasta/README.md

 # fastq2fasta
 FASTQ to FASTA, Solved Twice.
-A pair of robust Bash and Python tools to convert fastq files to fasta, to minimize file size and ensure compatibility with FASTA-only bioinformatics programs.
+A pair of robust Bash and Python tools that convert fastq files into fasta, for minimizing file size and ensuring compatibility with FASTA-only bioinformatics programs.